tisdall/cordova-plugin-braintree/README.md

     },
     function (error) { console.error(error); });
 ```
-*Be sure, that you called all Braintree related codes after successCallback is called!*
+*As the initialize code is async, be sure you called all Braintree related codes after successCallback is called!*

 ## Show Drop-In Payment UI ##